Sydney-Informatics-Hub/intro-git/notebooks/11_workflows.md

 These are likely to be overkill for the sorts of code you'll be working on, but they have some features which are useful at a small scale.

-One good convention is two-part naming strategy where the first part indicates what kind of branch this is, and the second part gives more details:
+One convention is a two-part naming strategy where the first part indicates what kind of branch this is, and the second part gives more details:

 * feature-matrix-division